dylan-lang/dylan-programming-book/source/reuse.rst

 the exported definitions of the module are *public* .

-Breaking out the *sixty-unit* substrate to a separate module creates a slightly more complicated structure to our diagram, as shown in `See Internal modules of time library. <reuse.htm#27846>`_.
+Breaking out the *sixty-unit* substrate to a separate module creates a slightly more complicated structure to our diagram, as shown in `Internal modules of time library. <reuse.htm#27846>`_.

 Internal modules of *time* library.